flashxio/FlashX-doc/pages/FlashX-perf.md

 | Triangle | 4747.07   | 830.08     | 532.21 | 442.65 |
 | SCC      | 141.62    | 22.39      | N/A    | 12.06  |

 Table 2.
-The runtime (seconds) of FlashGraph on different hardware with 1GB page cache.
+The runtime (seconds) of FlashGraph on the Twitter graph when running on different hardware with 1GB page cache.

 #### FlashGraph vs. Giraph, GraphX and PowerGraph